26 Spooky, Scary Stories for Kids

 This book shows Gaiman’s incredible storytelling ability.
 It’s about a girl, Coraline, who discovers an alternative reality identical to her own — same house, same mother and father — through a little door in her house.
 It’s a world that at first seems wonderful yet it becomes frightening when Coraline realizes she might not get to leave.
 Very creepy.
 (With a real haunted house!)

 The Whispering House by Rebecca Wade (8 – 12 years old)

-A slightly scary story about a girl haunting a fairy tale book in the Hannah’s new home.
+A slightly scary story about a girl haunting a fairy tale book in Hannah’s new home.
 Hannah must figure out why the ghost is haunting her and see if that will stop the haunting.
 A decent read.

 Haunted Histories by J. H. Everett (8 – 12 years old)

 Olive and the Backstage Ghost by Michelle Schusterman (8 – 12 years old)

 Readers love this story about Tessa who moves to a new house in Florida, which seems to be haunted.
-Her brother’s ventriloquist dummy is crying real tears (because what’s more creepy than dolls!?) and she discovers a the house has a mystery that may be connected to her.
+Her brother’s ventriloquist dummy is crying real tears (because what’s more creepy than dolls!?) and she discovers that the house has a mystery that may be connected to her.

 Undertakers: The Rise of the Corpses by Ty Drago (ages 10 – 13)

 A great kids-must-save-the-world book with a unique zombie/alien twist.
 Aliens are taking over corpses and reanimating them.
 Only some kids can see the real zombie beneath the alien “masks” — our hero gets the zombie sight and is rescued by a group of zombie fighters called Undertakers.
 He convinces the Undertakers group to stop being defensive and to be more aggressive and determine how to kill the corpses.
 I liked this book a lot!!
 (Free on Kindle Unlimited.)

 Rot & Ruin by Jonathan Mayberry (YA/teen ages 13+)